 - The global patient engagement solutions market is expected to grow at a compound annual growth rate of 16.2% over the next five years, reaching $18.7 billion in 2022, according to MarketsandMarkets.

-- Driving the growth are an aging population, the increasing burden of chronic diseases and a push to get patients to assume more responsibility for managing their care.
+- Driving the growth is an aging population, the increasing burden of chronic diseases and a push to get patients to assume more responsibility for managing their care.

-- Yet while patient engagement tools can enhance communication and help to improve outcomes while reducing costs, barriers such as patient data security and lack of interoperability persist and could prevent the market from reaching its full potential, the report says.
+- While patient engagement tools can enhance communication and help to improve outcomes while reducing costs, barriers such as patient data security and lack of interoperability persist and could prevent the market from reaching its full potential, the report says.